George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/modding-support.md

 You can use this function in Play mode (or Standalone Players) only.

-Make sure you load the libraries as soon as possible, and before the first Burst compiled use of a C# method.
-Unity unloads any Burst libraries that `BurstRuntime.LoadAdditionalLibraries` loads when you exit Play mode in the Editor, quit a Standalone Player.
+Make sure you load the libraries as soon as possible, and before the first Burst-compiled use of a C# method.
+Unity unloads any Burst libraries that `BurstRuntime.LoadAdditionalLibraries` loads when you exit Play mode in the Editor or quit a Standalone Player.

 ## Example modding system